3 1/2 out of 4 Stars - Video Librarian

 Organize a film screening at your facility.

-Talk to those who were involved and see which ones might make the best panel speakers.
+(See which ones might make the best panel speakers).

-A few of the original sit-inners featured in the film and the director are available to give presentations.
+A few original sit-inners featured in the film and the director are available to give presentations.

 TIP: Partner with key groups, school foundations and secure business sponsorships so you don’t have to use funds from your operating budget (we know how tight things can be).

 Give us a call and we’ll help you put it all together.

 Or work with local school’s and their school foundations and arrange for school field trips to your indie theater or library facility.

 Or partner with business groups, churches, political or community organizations.
 Partnering with groups can help you get the word out and grow your audience.

 Or initiate a showing it at your church or community organization.

 Or invite friends to your home for film and conversation, (a unique event that engages everyone!)